Diffusive interactions between photons and electrons, an application to cosmology: Emergent Effects

 \subsection{Stimulated Transfer Heating of the Solar Corona}

 The high temperature of the solar corona seems counter intuitive, but because radiation losses are very small and thermal conductivity negligible, ``the existence of so high a temperature is not physically impossible.''\cite{Alfven1.1941} Electrons heated by stimulated transfers absorb energy at a rate $L_h$, causing an increase of the plasma temperature\cite{Brynjolfsson95.2004} until it reaches equilibrium with the power $L_r$ radiated by resonance lines of ionized metals in the solar corona.
-At equilibrium $L_h \approx L_r$, which is what we will confirm here.
+At equilibrium $L_h \approx L_r$, which is what is calculated below.

 The emission of an optically thin plasma\cite{Rosner.Vaiana643.1978} above the surface of the sun at the radius $R_\odot$ is given by $L_r = n_e(R_\odot) n_H(R_\odot) P(T)$, where $n_e(R_\odot)$ is the electron density, $n_H(R_\odot) \approx n_e(R_\odot)$ is the number density of protons, and $P(T)$ is the radiative loss function at a temperature $T$ for the solar corona.